KyleRego/KyleRego.github.io/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

     mw.col.addNote(new_note)
 {% endhighlight %}

 This is where the notes are made.
-Note how we don't specify here what model to use for the new note or what deck to put it in.
-The `<br>` is the [line break HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/br)--it prevents the title and first line of the content from being on the same line.
+As some evidence for what I was just explaining about why it may have been necessary to set both the deck id of the model and the model id of the deck, note how we don't specify here what model to use for the new note or what deck to put it in.
+The `<br>` is the [line break HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/br).
+Here it prevents the title and first line of the content from being on the same line.

 Reading the source, it looks like `newNote` is deprecated and `new_note` (a method called `new_note`--not the variable I called `new_note` above) should be used instead.
 Both are methods of `Collection` but it looks like `new_note` takes the model to use as an argument instead of just defaulting to the current model of the selected deck.